Guidance on School Routine and Expectations

 Jewellery, other than watches, is not permitted and studs or sleepers only are to be worn in pierced ears.
 Facial piercings are not acceptable.

 A named rucksack or book bag is useful for taking home letters, books and homework.

 Please make sure that your child has a suitable wet or cold weather jacket or coat and this comes to school for break times.

 PE & GAMES KIT

 It is important for pupils to wear appropriate clothing for physical activities.
 Children should come to school in their PE kit on PE days.
 For PE children require a pale blue t-shirt with logo and navy shorts.
 For games activities outside, children need a warm tracksuit in winter and trainers.
 Children will have games lessons outside in winter unless the weather is very bad.

-Year 3 children take part in swimming lessons.
+Children take part in swimming lessons in most year groups.
 This is a statutory subject and all children need to attend.
-We are sometimes able to offer swimming in Year 6 too.
+Parents will be informed when their child is starting swimming lessons.

 All clothing should be clearly labelled.
 This will help it to be returned if misplaced.